Extracting Wisdom Teeth

 Why Do We Have Wisdom Teeth?

-By removing wisdom teeth when a patient is a young adult, we can prevent potential healing problems.
+The average age of removal is between 18-24 years old, and there’s a reason for that.
+By removing wisdom teeth when a patient is a young adult, our dentists are able to prevent potential healing problems.
 When a person reaches the age of their mid-thirties, there are much higher risks for wisdom teeth removal.
 The best time to remove wisdom teeth is generally between the ages of fifteen to eighteen years of age.

 If you are an adult and need to remove your wisdom teeth, don’t worry.
 Here at Watkin Dental Associates, we take extra care to make sure that our adult patients are comfortable and anxiety-free.
 After a consultation, we will recommend that you continue with your wisdom teeth until intervention is absolutely necessary.
 When it is necessary to remove your wisdom teeth, the dentist will recommend a simple and pain-free surgery.
 Your health is our highest concern.

 Before your procedure, you will meet the dentist to go over what to expect for your personal procedure.
 He will go over any medications you are taking and answer any questions you may have.

 The actual procedure takes an average of about 45 minutes.
 The dentist will anesthetize you via the agreed-upon method discussed at your pre-op appointment.
 This way you will be numb during the procedure and should not feel any pain.
 At the end of the procedure, the dentist will stitch up the area and place gauze to stop any bleeding.